Rupesh4819/Expense-Manager/README.md

 This is Kotlin Based Mobile Application

-An Android Application to maintain a record of our day to day life expanses
+An Android Application to maintain a record of our day to day life expenses

 ## Firebase Login and Register Profile
 <img src="https://github.com/shivamgoel008/ExpenseTracker/blob/master/Images/1.jpg" width="200" height="400"> |